linusg/rpi-backlight/README.md

 ## Requirements

-- A **Raspberry Pi** including a correctly assembled **7" touch display v1.1 or higher** running a Linux-based OS
+- A **Raspberry Pi** including a correctly assembled **7" touch display v1.1 or higher** (look on the display's circuit board to see its version) running a Linux-based OS
 - Python 3.5+
-- Optional: `pygobject` for the GUI, already installed on a recent Raspbian
+- Optional: ``pygobject`` for the GUI, already installed on a recent Raspbian

 ## Installation